-There are two governors from Bury representing you, with two vacancies.
+There are four governors from Bury representing you.
 You can find out more about them below or contact them by emailing ftmembership.penninecare@nhs.net.

 Derek Rowley.jpgIn my six years’ service as a Governor, my initial view of the role was to put pressure on the Non-Executive Directors to maintain Governance of the Trust.